Most Instagram photos you see on your feed tend to be shots taken spontaneously – and are in color, or using some sort of artsy filter.

 For this social media experiment, I gathered data for Impressions, Reach, Likes, and Comments.

-Impressions and Reach though aren’t what we’ll use to draw a conclusion, but it’s interesting data to view and compare in this test.
-Instead we will base our conclusion on Likes.
+Impressions and Reach though aren’t what we’ll use to draw a conclusion, it’s interesting data to view and compare in this test.
+Instead, we will base our conclusion on Likes.

 We want to know whether the difference in filter drives engagement, after all the more your followers engage with your content the more they’ll see your content in the future.